IRS Tax Amnesty Program – Unreported Money | Tax Amnesty Program

 When a person seeks to submit to IRS Tax Amnesty, they are moving forward with a Voluntary Disclosure of U.S. and/or Foreign Income Reporting.

-The reason why Tax Amnesty is becoming necessary for many, is because the IRS is still actively pursuing civil and even criminal prosecution.
+The RS is still actively pursuing civil and even criminal prosecution.

 Despite the IRS doing away with OVDP, there are still multiple tax amnesty programs you can use to avoid Tax Fraud, Tax Evasion & the IRS Special Agents.
 And, even if you were willful, there are options available to you outside of OVDP.